-From Sunday 1st October – Sunday 12th November, fans of Death Eaters, daring duels and Hallowe’en feasts are invited to delve deeper than ever before into the Dark Arts as we host a special feature dedicated to the darker side of the Harry Potter film series.
+From the 28th September – 10th November, fans of Death Eaters, daring duels and Hallowe’en feasts are invited to delve deeper than ever before into the Dark Arts as we host a special feature dedicated to the darker side of the Harry Potter film series.

-New for 2017, the iconic Great Hall set will be decorated with over 100 floating pumpkins, just as seen on screen in Harry Potter and the Philosopher’s Stone
+Returning for 2018, the iconic Great Hall set will be decorated with over 100 floating pumpkins, just as seen on screen in Harry Potter and the Philosopher’s Stone

 Warner Bros.
 Studio Tour London

 8. Twinlakes at Melton Mowbray Family Scream Park runs from the 13th October to 4th November

 It has been voted the UK’s Best Halloween Daytime Attraction for families.
 Each child will receive a free pumpkin to carve or paint.

 New for 2018 is Fruity the Witches Not-So-Scary trick or treat Witch Wagon! – The happiest haunted place on Earth.
 Step inside Fruity the Forgetful Witch’s Wagon, with Halloween inspired prizes, potions bubbling, cauldrons churning for an interactive and imagination filled experience.
 Don’t miss out on all the chills, thrills and fun, it’s a real spook-tacular experience to be had.